Justus789/LSfunctions/README.md

 are a few prepared answers to put in.
 In the ?doorzetten you can find a few of these answers.

-The last function is files() which gives the working directory and a list of the directories from the given path.
-This can help when you are confused why a file cant be reached.
-Sometimes its because the file you are working at is further away from the working directory than you thought.
+The last function is potter() can tell you the tittle of a Harry Potter book.
+Image you want to know the title of the fourth book in the book series.
+Just ask potter().
+Use potter(4) and it wil tell you the title of this book.

 ## Example